 “After four generations of a low-fibre diet since modern food processing arrived in the 1960’s and 1970’s, the gut microbiota has changed to the extent that it no longer supports our immune health.
 Never before have we seen so much chronic disease caused by the western diet.
 Diversity in vegetables has the single greatest influence on the gut microbiota.
 The Mediterranean way of eating is the way to turn this all around.”

 Not only are we are the first generation to come into menopause having experienced so many changes to our food environment, but we are also the first generation to have been exposed to substances that have a negative effect on our gut bacteria.
-And according to researchers, one of the greatest influences on our gut health has been our exposure to antibiotics.

-The gut microbiome is one of the largest organs in the body (along with our skin) and we need to factor it into our menopause symptom management, especially if your energy is low.
-Gut health researcher, Professor Thomas Borody from Australia, reports that the gut is responsible for producing 70% of our energy.
+The gut microbiome is one of the largest organs in the body (along with our skin) and we need to factor this important organ, into our menopause symptom management, especially if your energy is low.

 There is also a powerful connection between your gut and your brain (which is why our gut is now referred to as our ‘second brain’), therefore many symptoms that we experience in menopause, such as foggy brain, depression, anxiety, insomnia and mood swings are now also being linked to the health of your gut micro-biome.

 Imagine what happens to your energy levels, sleep, health and moods, when your gut isn’t performing to its best?
-It’s Ok, don’t answer that – I already know.

-Gut health management is becoming an essential part of health restoration strategies and this is why, I now have an optional webinar on our changing gut health in menopause and post-menopause in my programmes.
-As Sylvia from the UK discovered, it’s an important consideration in managing menopause weight gain.
+Gut health management is becoming an essential part of health restoration strategies.
+This is why I now have an optional webinar on our changing gut health in menopause and post-menopause in all of my programmes.

-Once we understand the powerful connection between the brain, the gut, the vagus nerve, existing gut inflammation AND menopause, then we need to focus on these three factors:
+Once we understand the powerful connection between the brain, the gut, the vagus nerve, existing gut inflammation AND menopause, then we need to focus on these factors:

-• Improve Your Food Quality and Vegetable Diversity – Professor Rosemary Stanton of Australia has been studying the health of the population in Australia for over four decades now: “The way to heal the gut is to have diversity in vegetable intake and increase fibre.
+- Improve Your Food Quality and Vegetable Diversity – Professor Rosemary Stanton of Australia has been studying the health of the population in Australia for over four decades now: “The way to heal the gut is to have diversity in vegetable intake and increase fibre.
 This is what the gut has been designed for.
 Decades of low fibre, processed foods have resulted in worsening health of the population and a plethora of diseases which are mainly related to our changing food environment.”

-• Move and Stretch More – try to move in ways that help your lymphatic system, gallbladder and colon to release tension.
-This includes the yoga poses that I shared with you earlier as well as swimming, rebounding and performing exercises that improve your breathing.
-I have all of these workouts in the MyMTℱ Rebuild My Fitness programme for you.
-I hope you can join me on this fabulous 12 week exercise programme if you are wanting to stay healthy through exercise.
+- Move and Stretch More – try to move in ways that help your lymphatic system, gallbladder and colon to release tension.
+This includes swimming, rebounding and performing exercises that improve your breathing, such as yoga.
+I have all of these workouts in the MyMT™ Rebuild My Fitness programme and in the Beyond Menopause programme for you.
+I hope you can join me on any of the fabulous 12 week exercise programmes, where I step you through 12 weeks of looking after ‘you’.

 References: